@JasonBedrick Your chart rocks!5 hours agoReplyRetweet

 If the NAACP and New York City teachers union were more enlightened, they would understand that a centralized, command-and-control public education system is not in the best interests of teachers, parents, students or taxpayers.
 A public education system that empowers educators and local communities to create their own schools and empowers parents to match their children with the schools that best meet their needs is the best path to equal educational opportunity.
 Unfortunately both the NAACP and New York City teachers union are on the wrong side of history.

-About Doug Tuthill
+BY Doug Tuthill

 The NAACP doesn’t want well educated black people.
 That would give blacks the tool of critical thinking and would very likely undermine their power base.
 The NAACP wants to keep a monolithic poor and poorly educated black underclass that they can manipulate as and use as a voter block to gain their own objectives.